mprotas1/mprotas1/README.md

 - 👋 Hi, I’m @mprotas1
 - :coffee: Junior Java Developer at Transition Technologies PSC Poland 🟪
 - 🏙 Living in Szczecin, Poland
-- 🏫 Currently studying at Maritime University in Szczecin (Masters' degree on IT field)
+- 🏫 Currently studying at the Maritime University of Technology in Szczecin (Masters' Degree in the IT field)
+- Actively learning Spring framework with other similar technologies (recently it's microservices architecture)

+If you want to contact me, here is my [LinkedIn profile](https://www.linkedin.com/in/michal-protas)

 <!---
 mprotas1/mprotas1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.